Summary

 • Stay social

-• Look after your hearing
+• Look after your hearing and vision

 • Protect your ears from excessive noise exposure